J. C. Barthel: Biography

 Barthel was born in Missouri to German immigrants.
 He "prepared plans for the docks and other water-front improvements in the San Francisco Bay district" for the War Department.
 He moved to the Palms district of Los Angeles in 1906 and lived at 9001 National Boulevard.
-In 1913 he helped organize a state convention in Venice for the Fraternal Order of Eagles.
+In 1913, he helped organize a state convention in Venice for the Fraternal Order of Eagles.

-In the 1920s he was in the real-estate business and was on a committee that worked to bring UCLA to its present home in the Westwood district of West Los Angeles.
+In the 1920s he was in the real-estate business and was on a committee that worked to bring University of California, Los Angeles (UCLA) to its present home in the Westwood district of West Los Angeles.

 In May 1922, Barthel was among forty-six "asserted Klansmen" who were questioned by a grand jury investigating the Ku Klux Klan in the wake of the shooting death of a police constable during a Klan terrorism incident in Inglewood, California.

 He made an application to the city of Santa Monica in July 1922 for lease on a plot of land next to the "new government aviation field on Central Avenue" to establish "an aerial passenger service to San Francisco, by way of Santa Barbara, San Luis Obispo and Salinas."
 He said he "represented a group of associates who would operate four Fokker passenger-carrying planes on regular schedule."
 He was secretary of the Venice Chamber of Commerce in August 1922.

 Barthel was married twice, his first marriage to Letitia Barthel ending in a 1923 divorce, in which Barthel agreed to pay Letitia $50 a month for life, according to a complaint she filed in court.
 Both Barthel and Letitia remarried, and Barthel ceased payment of the alimony to his first wife.
 There were two trials.
 At the second trial, Barthel testified that he had signed the original agreement only because "I feared for my life.
 She covered me with two guns and kept me prisoner in a room for eleven hours on Easter Sunday, 1923."
 She denied the claim, and Barthel was ordered by the judge to pay back alimony of $2,400 to Letitia, by then named Letitia Winn, and continue the monthly payments as agreed.

 During a hearing that preceded the second trial, Barthel suffered a facial gash when Letitia Winn struck him in the hallway outside the court chamber.
 "Mrs. Winn moved toward Mrs. Barthel [his second wife, the former Harriet Cleveland], who dodged while spectators yelled for police.
 Bailiff Danielson dashed into the hall, and restrained Mrs. Winn while the Barthels took refuge in an elevator."